carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 >
 > Class - The part of a dataset that is being predicted.
 > In the T-cells example a T-cell's state as active or quiescent is its class.
-> Also called the target variable.
+> Also called the target variable or label.
 {: .callout}

 In this particular dataset, we can see that we have two features **cell_size** and **total_intensity**.